andygock/glcd/README.md

 Documentation
 -------------

 Refer to Doxygen generated pages for detailed documentation.
-You'll need to generate the documentation yourself, simply install Doxygen and load the doxygen file in the root directory of the library and generate the documents in a file format of your choice (HTML, PDF, TEX etc).
+You'll can generate the documentation yourself, simply install Doxygen and load the doxygen file in the root directory of the library and generate the documents in a file format of your choice (HTML, PDF, TEX etc).

+There is also a online version (link at top of this document)